-That coworker of yours who just handed in his resignation and is striding towards the exit with his belongings in an old printer-paper box could be leaving the building for any number of reasons.
+That coworker of yours who just handed in his letter of resignation and is striding towards the exit with his belongings in an old printer-paper box could be leaving the building for any number of reasons.
 Especially in this economic climate – a tight labor market makes people bolder, and more willing to take risks to get the job they really want.
 Compensation software company Payscale presented new research in a white paper about the top reasons employees leave.

 Follow Ladders on Flipboard!